Operations Research and Financial Engineering

 • Departmental electives (ten courses).
 These are courses that either extend and broaden the core, or expose the student to a significant problem area or application closely related to the core program.

 • Senior independent research.
-A full-year thesis (or a one-semester project plus an additional 400-level ORFE departmental) involving an application of the techniques in the program applied to a topic that the student chooses in consultation with a faculty adviser.
+A full-year thesis (or a one-semester project plus an additional upper-level ORFE departmental) involving an application of the techniques in the program applied to a topic that the student chooses in consultation with a faculty adviser.

 Core requirements (four courses):

-ORF 245 Fundamentals of Engineering Statistics*
+ORF 245 Fundamentals of Statistics

 ORF 307 Optimization